 2. Speak To Your Child

 Guessing you already knew this one.
 I want to emphasize the how.

 While using a high pitched voice is preferred with a baby, not so with older kids.
 If you’re talking with baby words instead of using the real names of things, your toddler will be slower in developing proper speech.

 Toddlers learn by imitating.
 What you say, they will say.

 And while most often you have to keep exposing them, some words don’t take long to learn at all.
 (I bet you’ve noticed this when you accidentally sad a four letter word)

-Children learn by hearing the language, so the more opportunities I create, the better the environment for speech development.
+Children learn by hearing the language, so the more opportunities you create, the better the environment for speech development.

 Though I have already been subconsciously doing it, understanding narrating was a new thing for me when I had my second baby.
 I first heard about it from Janet Lansbury, who touts the benefits of “sportscasting”.